Thesun01/AI/README.md

-# Hello-HTML-
-Basic code of HLML
+This is The Basic Model of AI